Unique Brand Names

-Brand names are like poetry.
-In a word or two you are capturing the essence of a company, product, or service.
+Unique brand names are like poetry.
+In a word or two, you are capturing the essence of a company, product, or service.
 It’s a simple phrase that contains so much meaning.

 Descriptive names describe what is the product or service.

 - Whole Foods